-It is also where people with the right access level, can add, edit or remove users from their organisation's EERS accounts.
-Applications for registration as a liable entity can also be submitted online via the Client Portal.
+It is also where users with the right access level, can add, edit or remove users from their organisation's EERS accounts.
+Read

-To obtain an EERS account, an organisation must first have been registered under the NGER Act (i.e. as a controlling corporation or reporting transfer certificate holder) or have submitted an agreement, under section 22X of the NGER Act, that it is a responsible group member.
+National Greenhouse and Energy Reporting Act 2007 (NGER Act) as a controlling corporation or reporting transfer certificate holder, or have submitted an agreement under section 22X of the NGER Act that the organisation is a responsible group member.

-As a result of registration, your organisation's EERS account will be created and an NGER contact person and an executive officer from your organisation will be given access to the account.
+As a result of registration, your organisation's EERS account will be created and an NGER contact person and executive officer from your organisation will be given access to the account.

 If you wish to be added to your organisation's EERS account you need to:

-documentasset:CER-NGER-CP Addition of a New Contact Person form.
+documentasset:CER-NGER-013 Addition of a New Contact Person form.

 documentasset:User guide - Self-service EERS User Management via the Client Portal for more information on roles.